-Our initial shareholders currently hold 7,187,500 Class B ordinary shares (which we refer to as "founder shares" as further described herein), up to 937,500 of which are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+Our initial shareholders currently hold 8,625,000 Class B ordinary shares (which we refer to as "founder shares" as further described herein), up to 1,125,000 of which are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination, or earlier at the option of the holder, on a one-for-one basis, subject to adjustment as provided herein.
-In the case that additional Class A ordinary shares, or equity-linked securities (as described herein), are issued or deemed issued in excess of the amounts issued in this offering and related to the closing of our initial business combination, the ratio at which the Class B ordinary shares will convert into Class A ordinary shares will equal, in the aggregate, 20% of the sum of all Class B ordinary shares issued upon conversion of all Class B ordinary shares will equal, in the aggregate, 20% of the sum of all Class A ordinary shares issued upon conversion of all Class Combination, holders of the Class B ordinary shares and equity-linked securities issued, or to be issued in connection with our initial
+In the case that additional Class A ordinary shares or equity-linked securities (as described herein), are issued or deemed issued in excess of the amounts issued in this offering and related to the closing of our initial business combination, the ratio at which the Class B ordinary shares will convert into Class A ordinary shares will be adjusted (unless the holders of a majority of the issued and outstanding Class B ordinary shares agree to waive such anti-dilution adjustment with respect to any such issuance or deemed issuance) so that the number of Class A ordinary shares issued undo nonversion of all Class B ordinary shares will equal, in the aggregate, 20% of the sum of all Class A ordinary shares issued and outstanding upon the completion of this offering, plus all Class A ordinary shares and equity-linked securities issued or deemed issued in connection with our initial business combination, excluding any shares or equity-linked securities issued, or to be issued, to any seller in the business combination.
+Prior to our initial business as inlined securities issued, or to appoint all of our directors and may remove members of the board of directors for any reason.
+On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders of the Class A ordinary shares will vote together as a single class, except as required by law.